How Self-Managed Super Funds work for US citizenship holders

 SMSFs can be a powerful tool for those who want more control over their retirement savings.
 But for US citizens and green card holders, there are extra challenges to think about.

-While the benefits are clear—like greater investment flexibility and the potential for high returns—the complexities of US tax compliance shouldn’t be ignored.
+While the benefits are clear—like greater investment flexibility and the potential for high returns—the complexities of US tax compliance shouldn’t be ignored particularly given the tax treatment of the investments differs between the two countries.
 Careful planning and expert advice are key to making sure that an SMSF is worth it for expats in Australia.